legionth/meetup-twitter-bot/README.md

 # Meetup Twitter Bot

-A simple bot which post messages on a twitter account.
+A simple bot which post messages about a meetup event on a twitter account.
 The scripts purpose is to be used in a Cron-like environment.

 ## Quick usage